corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 When naming your CorDapp files, it's best practice to match your contract and state names.
 In this case the state is called `MarsVoucher`, so the contract is called `MarsVoucherContract`.
 Follow this naming convention when you write an original CorDapp to avoid confusion.

-{{< note >}}
-You've probably noticed that the state template includes imports at the top of the file.
-Don't worry, we'll get back to these in a little while.
-{{< /note >}}

 ### Implement the state

-The next line of code you add defines the type of <a href="../../../../../platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a> you implement with the `MarsVoucher` data class.
-Add this line to ensure that Corda recognizes the `MarsVoucher` as a state.
+The next step of implementing the state is to complete the class declaration by adding the <a href="../../../../../platform/corda/4.8/open-source/api-states.html#contractstate">`ContractState`</a>.
+This step ensures that Corda recognizes the `MarsVoucher` as a state.

 In this case, use a `LinearState` to tie the `MarsVoucher` to a `LinearID`.
 You will also need to add a `@ConstructorForDeserialization` and a `JsonRepresentable`.
 You will add the details to this `JsonRepresentable` [later](#add-the-json-representable-data-class).